mcsrainbow/mcsrainbow.github.io/en/2022/03/notes-from-reading-influence-the-psychology-of-persuasion/index.md

 + Liking

-    You are more likely to accept an idea from a people you like.
+    You are more likely to accept an idea from a person you like.
 Studies show that attractive people have twice the likelihood of con vicing others than average-looking individuals, and salespeople are frequently trained to feign interest in your hobbies and mirror your body language for the same reason.

 + Authority